 The basic method for this salami is to make your fresh sausages, ferment them, smoke them and then hang in a cool, moist place until they’re ready.
 Ready means the links have lost about 30 percent of initial weight.
 I no longer weigh my salami this precisely, but it’s a good idea to do so until you get “the eye.”

 What will you get when you are done?
-A rich, intensely flavorful dried salami that if “meat forward,” meaning that the flavor of the meat and fat are the main stars — so use good meat — with the flavors of the paprika and garlic playing backup.
+A rich, intensely flavorful dried Hungarian salami that is “meat forward,” meaning that the flavor of the meat and fat are the main stars — so use good meat — with the flavors of the paprika and garlic playing backup.
 I eat this salami as part of a charcuterie plate, but also as road food (screw you, McDonalds!) or as a snack whenever I am hunting or fishing.

 Hungarian Paprika Salami